Customizing a Private Approach or Going Public

 In the spectrum of options, you can choose from those where the clients have a prominent and active role.
 Formally, these options are called interest-based processes and include meditation and the collaborative process.

-Or, you can rely on a spokesperson such as lawyer to take the reins in a public forum while you remain in the background.
+Or, you can rely on a spokesperson such as a lawyer to take the reins in a public forum while you remain in the background.
 This is an example of a position-based path where you plant your feet and fight for what you want.
 Examples of these adversarial processes are court and arbitration.

 Characteristics of an interest-based approach:

-If you believe that you and your spouse could focus your attention on resolving issues, be respectful of each other’s rights and obligations, and share an openness to long term settlement, then interest-based processes may be your path.
+If you believe that you and your spouse could focus your attention on resolving issues, be respectful of each other’s rights and obligations, and share an openness to long-term settlement, then interest-based processes may be your path.

 - being fully informed about legal rights and obligations by your independent lawyer provides a solid foundation and direction for the negotiations

 - understanding what you are entitled to receive from your spouse or partner as well as what your partner is entitled to receive from you

 - open discussions about the true financial circumstances are necessary to plan for the immediate and long term future

 - being personally involved empowers the clients to resolve problems as they arise while working together to consider a comprehensive resolution

 There are times when a position-based approach is effective.
 For example, a pattern of abusive behavior or refusal by a spouse to respond to requests for financial disclosure that require that you initiate or respond to a court action or lawsuit.